BlaqueDevs/se-assignment-day-5-technical-writing-and-review-Joy-kitet/README.md

 5. Make It Engaging:
   - Active Voice: Use active voice to create more dynamic and engaging headings.
 ## 11. What should be included in the introduction of a Readme to immediately inform users about what the product does?
+1. Product Name: Clearly state the name of the product at the beginning to ensure immediate recognition.
+2. Brief Description: Provide a concise summary of what the product does.
+Focus on its primary function and purpose in one or two sentences.
+3. Key Features: Highlight the main features or functionalities that set the product apart.
+Bullet points can be effective for clarity.
+4. Target Audience: Identify who the product is intended for, such as developers, end-users, or specific industries, to set the right expectations.
 ## 12. How can you succinctly convey the purpose and key features of a product?